jquery/learn.jquery.com/page/effects/uses-of-queue-and-dequeue.md

 ## Quick Examples:

 ```
-// lets assume $elem is a jQuery object that points to some element we are animating.
+// Let's assume $elem is a jQuery object that points to some element we are animating.
 var queue = $elem.queue();

-// remove the last function from the animation queue.
+// Remove the last function from the animation queue.
 var lastFunc = queue.pop();

-// insert it at the beginning:
+// Insert it at the beginning:
 queue.unshift( lastFunc );

-// replace queue with the first three items in the queue
+// Replace queue with the first three items in the queue.
 $elem.queue( queue.slice( 0, 3 ) );
 ```